 The quick answer is the menisci— the medial meniscus and lateral meniscus- are crescent-shaped bands of thick, rubbery cartilage attached to the shinbone (tibia).
 They act as the major shock absorbers of the knee.
 The medial meniscus is located on the inside part of the knee joint.
 They are sometimes called "meniscuses" but the correct plural spelling is menisci.

 The lateral meniscus is located on the outside part of the knee.
 Meniscus tears can vary widely in size and severity.
-A meniscus can be split in half, ripped around its circumference in the shape of a C or left hanging by a thread to the knee joint.
+A meniscus can be split in half, ripped around its circumference in the shape of a C, or left hanging by a thread to the knee joint.

-A medial meniscus tear is more common than a lateral meniscus tear, because it is firmly attached to the deep medial collateral ligament and the joint capsule.
-If your MD had diagnosed you with a medial meniscus tear they might use one of these terms.
+A medial meniscus tear is more common than a lateral meniscus tear because it is firmly attached to the deep medial collateral ligament and the joint capsule.
+If your MD had diagnosed you with a medial meniscus tear, they might use one of these terms.

 With chronic knee complaints, the initial injury may not be remembered, but with a historical examination, especially with athletes, a time and place could be remembered.
-Most doctors after the physical examination might prescribe an MRI and X-ray to further diagnose whether you had a medial meniscus tear.
+Most doctors, after the physical examination, might prescribe an MRI and X-ray to diagnose further whether you had a medial meniscus tear.

 If your doctor has clinically diagnosed you with a medial meniscus tear, knee surgery might be the next step in your recovery.

-If a conservative, non-surgical approach is taken, the pain and swelling of a medial meniscus tear should resolve within a few days.
-Recovery and rehabilitation become a long-term commitment, as does making certain that the muscles surrounding the knee are kept strong to promote joint stability.
+If a conservative, non-surgical approach is taken, a medial meniscus tear's pain and swelling should resolve within a few days.
+Recovery and rehabilitation become a long-term commitment, making certain that the muscles surrounding the knee are kept strong to promote joint stability.

 If knee arthroscopy is performed, the rehabilitation process begins.
-The goal is to return range of motion to the knee as soon as possible.
+The goal is to return the range of motion to the knee as soon as possible.
 Physical therapy is an important part of the surgery process, and most therapists work with the orthopedic surgeon to return the patient to full function as soon as possible.

-If you think you have a medial meniscus tear and you need to see a Knee Specialist, please call JOI-2000, schedule online or click below
+If you think you have a medial meniscus tear and need to see a Knee Specialist, make an appointment by calling (904)JOI-2000, schedule online, or click below.